JaimeHyland/Mellifera/Testing.md

 </div>

 # **Conversions Page**
-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔

 * Check all buttons/links function as expected :
-    1. Filter category buttons - :white_check_mark:
+    1. Filter category buttons ✔
-    2. View Details button - :white_check_mark:
+    2. View Details button ✔
-    3. Save to Profile button - :white_check_mark:
+    3. Save to Profile button ✔
-    4. Sort by dropdown - :white_check_mark:
+    4. Sort by dropdown ✔
-    5. Pagination links - :white_check_mark:
+    5. Pagination links ✔
-    6. Back to top link - :white_check_mark:
+    6. Back to top link ✔
-    7. Carousel controls - :white_check_mark:
+    7. Carousel controls ✔

-* Verify pagination is active, four listings (max) are present per page - :white_check_mark:
+* Verify pagination is active, four listings (max) are present per page ✔

-* Verify carousel displays the listings first three images :white_check_mark:
+* Verify carousel displays the listings first three images ✔:

 <div align="right">
     <a href="#contents"> ⇧ Back To Contents </a>